wyattgill9/Awesome-Ghostty/README.md

 ## Toys
 * [Ghostty animated command](https://github.com/lukeshere/ghostty-animation-command) - A command showing the 👻 spinning
 * [Frames for the above command](https://github.com/Ayomided/go-ghostty/tree/main/home/animation_frames)
+* [Ghostty-Anim-Terminal](https://github.com/Feror-BotMaker/Ghostty-Anim-Terminal) - Ghostty's homepage animation in the Ghostty terminal (or any terminal)

 ## Shaders
 One of the unique features of Ghostty is the ability to use custom shaders.
 This can be used for anything from crazy looks and effects to accessibility features.